oscar-system/Oscar.jl/docs/src/PolyhedralGeometry/pg_linear_programs.md

 Linear programs are constructed from a polyhedron and a linear *objective function* which is described by a vector and (optionally) a translation.
-One can select whether the optimization problem is in terms of maximum or minimum.
+One can select whether the optimization problem is to maximize or to minimize the objective function.

 ```@docs
 LinearProgram